HaoLi111/animated-adventure-in-mathematics/README.md

 # animated-adventure-in-mathematics
 Math illustrations and animations with Plots.jl, covering a number of plots from High School mathematics to Calculous and Linear algebra.

+This is a work in progress, and some codes and plots are not perfect.
+That says, feel free to make any pull requests and give suggestions via Issues.
+Thanks！

 # I want to use the content directly
 Go to the content folders for rendered plot files, or use the HTML file or PDF files generated from here: